Follow the step-by-step instructions below to learn how to create source documents and make them available for monitoring.

 See the following tips and tricks for using the Source Upload tab to upload source documents:

-- Select the preview icon () to the left of .PDF or image files to preview the file.
+- Select the hyperlinked filename to preview the file.

 - Use the header cell of a column to enter the same information for every file.

-- If needed, you can create a new study or participant for a file directly in the Upload Source.
-Select into the Study or Participant field on the row of the file and select Create Study or Create Participant, respectively.
+- If needed, you can create a new participant for a file during the upload process.
+Select the Participant field on the row of the file and select +Create.

 - The start and end dates should reflect when the data was captured.
 Values can be defaulted based on each file’s naming convention.
 If a date was included in the filename of the document, the date is automatically added to the End Date field of the uploaded document.

-- Select the remove icon () on the row of a file to remove the file without uploading.
+- Hover over a row and select the remove icon () to remove the file without uploading.

 Finalizing Source Documents